-First Offense Three (3) day suspension and report filed with law enforcement.
-Second Offense Five (5) day suspension and report filed with law enforcement.
-Third (+) Offense report filed with law e Ten (10) day suspension with a recommendation for expulsion and
+First Offense Three (3) day suspension

+Second Offense Five (5) day suspension

+Third (+) Offense Ten (10) day suspension with a recommendation for expulsion

 PLAYGROUND RULES

 Students will be informed of the rules we have for our grass, mulch and blacktop playground areas, as well as how to safely use playground equipment.
 Listed below are some general conduct rules for all areas.
 We recommend that you take the time to go over these rules with your child.
 Most of our school discipline problems result from incidents which occur on the playground.